Legoclones/RTVCTF-2023-challenges/README.md

 ### Category: Home Network
 ### Description:
 ```
 Great job on compromising the entrypoint!
 But I've heard of the hacker who owned this network, and I'm sure there's more inside the network.
-Using the machine you've broken into, pivot into the network and check out DNS NAME.
+Using the machine you've broken into, pivot into the network and see what's on there.

 Author: [@Legoclones](https://twitter.com/legoclones)
 ```